chromaui/chromatic-docs/src/content/snapshot/snapshots.md

 Most likely you are calling into `window.parent` somewhere in your code.
 As we serve your Storybook preview iframe inside our www.chromatic.com domain this leads to a x-origin error as your code doesn't have access to our frame (with good reason!).

-Generally speaking it is a good idea to wrap calls like that in a `try { } catch` in case the code is running in a context where that's not possible (e.g Chromatic).
+Generally speaking it is a good idea to wrap calls like that in a `try { } catch` in case the code is running in a context where that's not possible (e.g., Chromatic).

 </details>